 Refer to the separate Quick Start guide that was included in the box.
-If you lose yours, a new copy (along with this manual and all other documentation) may be downloaded at rane.com/scratch.html.
+If you lose yours, a new copy (along with this manual and all other documentation) may be downloaded at dj.rane.com.
 To keep up with the latest tips, and to check for Scratch Live software updates, visit the Official Scratch Live Forum at serato.com